mjc-gh/kredis-go/README.md

 Implement additional Kredis data structures

-- new `Limiter` counter-based type
 - other scalar types
     - float type
         - on lists and other collections
     - some sort of map type (serialized as json) ??
+- document all types in README
 - make API more succinct
     - always use `expiresIn` when possible (lists, sets, and other collections). or refactor `ProxyOption` to not allow it for certain collection types?
-- document all types in README
 - github test matrix with multiple versions of Go and Redis
 - test commands with some sort of test env `ProcessHook` for redis clients